Upgrading or Downgrading Storage

 Downgrade overage handling

 This is an edge case worth being clear on.
-If you scheduled a downgrade from 5 TB to 1 TB and you're at 1.2 TB on the change date, the system needs a policy.
+If you scheduled a downgrade from 5 TB to 1 TB and you're at 1.2 TB on the change date, the smaller tier may not be allowed to take effect, or the account may be treated as over quota.

 What happens: